By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 The Great Cholesterol Myth – Why Statins Are Not the Preventative Answer

-Through extensive research, I discovered that cholesterol is not the primary cause of heart disease– as we’d all been led to believe, and eventually coauthored a book about it, The Great Cholesterol Myth.
+Through extensive research, I discovered that cholesterol is not the primary cause of heart disease– as we’d all been led to believe, and eventually coauthored a book about it, The Great Cholesterol Myth (our newly revised and expanded version just hit the shelves in Oct.
+2o20).
 In a nutshell, cholesterol is, at best, a minor contributor to heart disease – it’s found at the scene of the crime, but isn’t the perpetrator.
 The real smoking gun – the one we really need to hone in on – is inflammation.

 And, despite the fact that doctors have been prescribing statins like candy, cardiovascular disease has steadily maintained its position as the number one killer of adults in their 40s, 50s and 60s.
 Should some Baby Boomers and Generation Xers be on statins?
 Sure – statins are highly effective anti-inflammatories, and I’d still prescribe them for middle-aged men with documented arterial disease and for very high risk women.

-So you might be scratching your head now, wondering, “if statins are anti-inflammatory, and inflammation is the true cause of heart disease, aren’t statins a good solution?”
+So you might be scratching your head now, wondering, “if statins are anti-inflammatory, and inflammation is the true cause of heart disease, aren’t statins the best solution?”

 No – with statins come too many negative side effects.
 Besides coQ10 depletion, cholesterol levels can drop too low.